alvaguoro/Owner-avatar-CppND-Capstone-Snake-Game-/README.md

 ### 1 The project reads data from a file and process the data, or the program writes data to a file.

 We store the maximum score achieved by the user in a .txt file that is read every time the program is opened, therefore keeping the maximum score.
+The file management is done in main.cpp, before we create the game and after the game is finished.

 ### 2 The project uses Object Oriented Programming techniques.

 We have created a class called ConcurrentQueue, this class is used to asure that we don´t run into race conditions when using the queues, encapsulating every lock so the developer does not need to see into this things.
+The file is called concurrent_queue.h.

 ### 3 Templates generalize functions in the project.